 In fact it was very beautiful, with some swans and ducks swimming a very serene location with cool atmosphere, fresh air, shady, perfect for a short rest or a picnic.

 Now back to the recipe.
 The recipe and the rooster were given to me by my sister-in-law.
-My sister-in-law makes it with potatoes and I think it’s a great addition and I made her recipe without changing it.
+My sister-in-law makes it with potatoes and I think it’s a great addition and since we loved it, I made her recipe without changing it.

-This year I made it again recently, this time keeping it without the cheeses for me and making it healthier, without too much oil.
+This year I made it again recently, this time keeping it without the cheeses for me and making it lighter and healthier, without adding too much oil.

 Kokkoras Bardouniotikos– Traditional Greek recipe